-There was epic warmth and friendliness from Anna and Dan, and from everyone!
-Plus some serious style going on… though my favourite guest outfit still belongs to Anna’s Grandma, who had the best glasses and a mischievous smile that made me want to adopt her on the spot.
+My main memory of this day is the warmth and friendliness from Anna and Dan, and from everyone around them, which was the best contrast to the crazy wind.
+Some serious style going on here too, though my favourite guest outfit still belongs to Anna’s Grandma, who had the best glasses and a mischievous smile that made me want to adopt her on the spot.

 I don’t know if there’s a link between wild weather and wild dance floors, but this day makes me think it’s definitely a thing.
-Though I suspect this awesome bunch of people would have the best party in whatever forecast you could throw at them.
+Though I suspect this lot would have the best party in whatever forecast you could throw at them.
 Oh, and look out for the ingenious dance floor restyle… turns out if your dress is ever catching in your heels when you’re trying to dance, all you need is a couple of resourceful mates and a belt!

 For any issues click here